by-emrii/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

-This purpose of this directory is for Holberton School's Python if/else, loops, functions project tasks.
+This purpose of this directory is for Holberton School's Python if/else, loops, functions project tasks. <br>
 0. Positive anything is better than negative nothing<br>
 1. The last digit<br>
 2. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game<br>